 So much water has is being pumped from the aquifers beneath the central valley that the ground settlement can be measured by satellite.
 And the Sierra Nevada mountain range is rising as the earth’s crust uplifts from the loss of so much water.

-Understanding the link between climate change and California droughts will be key to assessing the state’s future risk of severe droughts and how to best prepare for it.
+Understanding the link between climate change and California droughts will be vital to assessing the state’s future risk of severe droughts and how to best prepare for it.